MITA-Governance-Board/Poplin/README.md

 # Project Poplin

-This project, sponsored by the MITA Governance Board created by the Centers for Medicare & Medicaid Services (CMS), seeks to create a reference architecture for Medicaid Management Information Systems (MMIS) to coordinate the mission, vision, and strategy and provide technical specifications that ensure interoperability of modules and information across multi-organization, multi-vendor, and multi-technology systems.
+This project, sponsored by the MITA Governance Board created by the Centers for Medicare & Medicaid Services (CMS), seeks to create open, standard APIs for Medicaid Management Information Systems (MMIS) to coordinate the mission, vision, and strategy and provide technical specifications that ensure interoperability of modules and information across multi-organization, multi-vendor, and multi-technology systems.

-### Poplin - Goals
+### Goals

 * Enable fine-grain modularity
 * Promote reusability